ozweigle/SimulatorPrototype/README.md

 2.)
 Type YOUR_MACHINE_IP in the field SERVER and press connect

 3.)
-If everything is running properly the message "Connected to ROS <YOUR_MACHINE_IP>" must be visible
+If everything is running properly the message "Connected to ROS YOUR_MACHINE_IP" must be visible

 4.)
 In the directory data, some example models can be found